Reports

 Public vs. Private reports

 When viewing your list of published reports you will find they each have a Report Status setting, which you can toggle between public or private.
+The status applies uniformly to every format you published: the Web report URL and every PDF link share the same public/private state.

 Public reports